MicrosoftDocs/azure-docs/articles/iot/troubleshoot-embedded-device-tutorials.md

 ### Resolution

 * Check your Wi-Fi network frequency and settings.
-The devices used in the embedded device quickstarts all use 2.4 GHz.
+The devices used in the embedded device tutorials all use 2.4 GHz.
 Confirm that your Wi-Fi router is configured to support a 2.4-GHz network.
 * Check the Wi-Fi mode.
 Confirm what setting you used for the WIFI_MODE constant in the *azure_config.h* file.
 Check your Wi-Fi network security or authentication settings to confirm that the Wi-Fi security mode matches what you have in the configuration file.

 ## Issue: Flashing the board fails